Snoerenlab/General-codes/README.md

 # Python-codes
-Contains python used for data analysis
+Contains python used for data analysis.

+Note: it is based on python 3.7 from Anaconda.